beoran/governance/CODE-OF-CONDUCT.md

 ## The Intent

-The goal of this Code of Conduct is to set expectations of behavior, minimize drama and promote a culture of productivity, fun, and appreciation.
+The goal of this Code of Conduct is to promote a culture of productivity, fun, and appreciation to enable the most important thing for an opensource project; shipping the opensource software.
+The second goal of this code of conduct is to protect CONTRIBUTORS from undue USER entitlement and aggressive demands often seen in many opensource projects.

+These goals inherently requires minimizing anything that gets in the way of shipping including politics and drama.

 **Drama** is defined as anything that purposefully wastes the time of others, placing undue priority and value on trivial matters, or